UNSEND! I just sent the wrong email to 4,000,000 people!

 Problem: You just sent out the wrong email

-Hopefully you didn’t send the wrong email to so many people, but occasionally you might find yourself in a similarly uncomfortable predicament and you need to prepare yourself for the aftermath that will most likely eventuate.
+Hopefully you didn’t send the wrong email to that many people, but occasionally you might find yourself in a similarly uncomfortable predicament and you need to prepare yourself for the aftermath that will most likely eventuate.
 However, maybe there’s something you can still do to save face?

 Pro move: Assess, then follow-up if need be